 Region (of an image): An area of an image file that is selected for specialized processing.
 Also called a "zone."

-Registration: Lining up a forms image to determine which fields are where.
-Also, entering pages into a scanner such that they are correctly read.
+Registration: (1) In document coding, it is the process of lining up an image of a form to determine the location of specific fields.
+See Coding.
+(2) Entering pages into a scanner such that they are correctly read.